-The Master of Arts in Theological Studies (M.A.T.S.) at Austin Grad equips you with the essential tools necessary for both specialized and general ministry in the congregational setting.
+The Master of Arts in Christian Ministry (M.A.C.M.) at Austin Grad equips you with the essential tools necessary for both specialized and general ministry in the congregational setting.
 Equally important, you are challenged to develop an awareness of and the skills needed for encountering contemporary culture through a theological lens.

 In your study, you will be exposed to a broad range of subjects including Bible, Theology, Church History, and Ministry, taught by highly-credentialed professors and experienced ministers possessing degrees from institutions like Yale, Princeton, and Calvin Theological Seminary [click here to view the faculty].

 Your coursework will provide you with a foundation in biblical and theological studies, practical guidance in preparation for real-life ministry, and formation for a faithful life of service in the Kingdom of God.